 My paternal Grandmother, Clara, like many women, was a hard-working woman.
 Born in 1906, she grew up and married my Grandpa Cornelius, and they had 12 children, so naturally, her work was never done.
 There is a story of 3 sick children in 3 different hospitals at the same time (in different towns no less), each of whom she would visit daily while simultaneously maintaining the rest of her brood, a testament to her loving nature as well as her inherent grit.
 When I was a kid, we would travel to Kansas each summer to visit.
 She always made us her M&M Cookies that were so good, I wish I had the recipe.
 I’ve tried to duplicate it, but no luck – yet.
 Further, each and every visit, she would make for my Dad her famous (in my family anyway), and his favorite, Sour Cream Raisin Pie.
 Always taking care of others.
 I wish I had gotten to know her better.
 One thing about her that this Sour Cream Raisin Pie illustrates, though, is her knowledge that simpler is often better.
 Face it, if you had 12 children, when would you have time for any added complication?
 The custard of Sour Cream Raisin Pie is made of a few simple ingredients that you likely have right now in your pantry and fridge.
 It is prepared in a single saucepan – no crazy methods or multiple steps.
 Just a simple sour cream custard, studded with soft, juicy raisins and walnuts.
 Delicious.
 Comforting.
 Simple.
 Love.

 As a kid, I often passed over this pie for the aforementioned cookies, but as I got older, I would give it a try and always liked it.
 As an adult, I love eating it!
 I also appreciate its family history and the fact it is about the simplest pie ever to make from scratch.
+When she wanted to make the pie, Grandma would ask Grandpa to to out “to the farm” for a cup of fresh cream.
 I know Grandma would often “sour the cream” herself by adding a spoon of vinegar to a cup of cream, wait a few minutes, then stir.
-The only thing I do differently from her recipe, to adapt to my own taste, is to heap the salt on the 1/2 teaspoon, for just a touch of salty with the sweet custard.
+The only thing I do differently from her recipe (with the exception of going to the grocery for sour cream, to adapt to my own taste, is to heap the salt on the 1/2 teaspoon, for just a touch of salty with the sweet custard.

 So be like my Grandma Clara.
 Know that simple ingredients, prepared in a simple way, are often the best.
 This Sour Cream Raisin Pie is evidence of that!
 This recipe is a true Heirloom!
 Enjoy!